The-truth-behind-Aphex-Twin-s-first-visit-to-Japan

 1. Pollstar Magazine (January 20, 1997, p.15)

-On page 15 of this U.S. music industry magazine, Aphex Twin’s 1997 tour schedule and booking agent are listed:
+On page 15 of this U.S. music industry magazine, Aphex Twin’s 1997 tour schedule and booking agent are listed, and it states the following:

 2. Original Flyer